-With China in the news recently having another regulatory crackdown, Avrio's Chief Investment Strategist, East Bay Investment Services, provided some bullet points related to investing in stocks of companies based in China.
+With China in the news recently having another regulatory crackdown, Avrio's Consultant, East Bay Investment Services, provided some bullet points related to investing in stocks of companies based in China.
 What is happening now?

 - Government reach/control has been a consistent topic surrounding investing in China.

 - The recent regulatory crackdown on tech and online tutoring has several layers: exertion of more government control, concerns of data security and privacy, reduce economic inequality, national security.

 - In some sense, the Chinese government is playing catch-up with technology companies that have grown by leaps and bounds and have access to large amounts of data.
 In some respects, this is a similar challenge to the US government, the difference being how those challenges are handled (American capitalism and democratic style of government means the US must work through issues differently from a Communist regime).